Halo: Campaign Evolved: Gameplay

-Halo: Campaign Evolved is a remake of Halo: Combat Evolved's (2001) campaign, featuring redesigned missions with alterations to the level design and structure, along with new movement options and mechanics that reflect subsequent gameplay updates made in Combat Evolveds various sequels.
-The ability to sprint, first introduced in Halo: Reach (2010) before being integrated into Master Chief's moveset from Halo 4 (2012) onwards, is enabled by default but can be toggled in-game for a more faithful experience.
-As with Halo 2 (2004) onwards, the Chief is now able to hijack an assortment of vehicles piloted by the Covenant, such as the Wraith tanks, which are additionally destructible.
-The "Warthog" vehicle has also been partially redesigned to include a fourth seat on the rear bumper, allowing a full four-man fireteam to be active at once while driving both offline and in multiplayer.
-The enemy variety has also been updated to acknowledge later additions to Halo canon, such as the Flood comprising their 'pure' forms first introduced in Halo 3 (2007).
+Halo: Campaign Evolved is a shooter game with most gameplay experienced from a first-person perspective.
+A remake of Halo: Combat Evolved's (2001) campaign, Campaign Evolved features redesigned missions with alterations to the level design and structure, along with new movement options and mechanics that reflect subsequent gameplay updates made in Combat Evolveds various sequels.
+This includes the ability to sprint, which is enabled by default but can be toggled in-game for a more faithful experience.
+As with Halo 2 (2004) onwards, the Chief is now able to hijack vehicles piloted by the Covenant, which are additionally destructible in real-time.
+Among the drivable vehicles, the "Warthog" has also been partially redesigned to include a fourth seat on the rear bumper, allowing a full four-man fireteam to be active at once while driving both offline and in multiplayer.
+The enemy variety has also been updated to acknowledge later additions to Halo canon, such as the appearance of the Jiralhanae "Brutes" and the Flood comprising their 'pure' forms first introduced in Halo 3 (2007).

-Campaign Evolved adds a further nine weapons beyond the full selection available from the original Combat Evolved, including the Covenant energy sword, Battle Rifle, Fuel Rod Cannon and Sentinel Beam from Halo 2 and Halo 3, as well as the Needle Rifle from Reach.
-As introduced in Halo 2 and subsequently incorporated into Halo: Combat Evolved Anniversary (2011), the game features numerous collectible Skulls that modify gameplay conditions by either debilitating player proficiencies or initiating absurd effects, such as a weapon randomizer or the classic 'Grunt Birthday Party' Skull which triggers an explosion of celebratory confetti upon landing a headshot.
+Campaign Evolved adds a further nine weapons beyond the full selection available from the original Combat Evolved, including the Covenant energy sword, Sub-Machine Gun, Battle Rifle, Fuel Rod Cannon, Sentinel Beam, Beam Rifle, Brute Plasma Rifle and Brute Spiker from Halo 2 and Halo 3, as well as the Needle Rifle from Reach.
+As introduced in Halo 2 and subsequently incorporated into Halo: Combat Evolved Anniversary (2011), the game features collectible Skulls that modify gameplay conditions by either debilitating player proficiencies or initiating absurd effects, such as a weapon randomizer or the classic 'Grunt Birthday Party' Skull which triggers an explosion of celebratory confetti upon landing a headshot on a grunt.
+Examples of Skulls new to Campaign Evolved include the 'Perspective' modifier, which enables the game to be played in third-person, and 'The Floor is Lava', which forces the player to take damage every time they contact the ground during a mission.
+42 total Skulls are available to obtain across the game, with 26 of them returning from prior Halo titles.

-In addition to the original game's ten missions, Campaign Evolved includes three new missions set before the events of the game, focused on new locations and characters encountered by Master Chief and Sgt.
-Avery Johnson.
+In addition to the original game's ten missions, Campaign Evolved includes three new missions set one year before events of the game, during a campaign led by Master Chief and UNSC Sgt.
+Avery Johnson known as "Operation METEORITE."
 As the title suggests, Campaign Evolved excludes the competitive multiplayer included with the original Combat Evolved, but still supports cooperative multiplayer throughout the story, with all platforms featuring online play with up to four players, including full cross-platform play and cross-progression, as well as the option for local two-player split-screen gameplay for the console versions.
+Both controllers must each be signed-in to an account profile to play split-screen co-op.